The Department of Linguistics offers the following master's degree programmes:

 German language skills for foreign applications (only M.A.
 Linguistics):

 Please note that applicants who obtained their bachelor degree from a non-German speaking university should be able to demonstrate that they have good knowledge of German.
-Their German language skills need to be confirmed in the form of a DSH certificate (DSH is the German language examination for university admission) or an equivalent certificate, cf. This certificate needs to be provided together with the application forms at the time of application.
+Their German language skills need to be confirmed in the form of a TestDAF 4, DSH 2 or an equivalent certificate, cf. German language skills) This certificate needs to be provided together with the application forms at the time of application.

 English language skills (all programmes):